Gulfport Periodontal Gum Treatments

 What Do I Do If I Have These Symptoms?

 Don’t panic if you have these symptoms!
-Irritated gums doesn’t necessarily mean you have gum disease and even if you do most cases can be treated and reversed.
-If you notice these symptoms call your dentist and make an appointment to diagnosis and treat the damage.
+Having irritated gums doesn’t necessarily mean you have gum disease and, even if you do, most cases can be treated and reversed.
+If you notice these symptoms, call your dentist and make an appointment to diagnose and treat the damage.

 What Is The Treatment Process?

-The treatment usually involves a deep cleaning or root planing done under a local anesthetic, along with local antibiotic agents.
+Gum treatments typically include a deep cleaning or root planing done under a local anesthetic, along with local antibiotic agents.
 Root planing is the process of removing tartar and plaque on teeth and root surfaces.
 Depending on the severity of the damage you may be prescribed medication or mouth rinse to prevent infection.
 If the gum disease gets too severe it may need to be treated through surgery or extraction.
 Your dentist may recommend cone grafts to aid in the reshaping or rebuilding of the bones worn down and warped by disease.
 There are different stages of gum disease; Gingivitis, Periodontitis and Advanced Periodontitis.
 While there is treatments for each stage the more advanced your gum disease the more likely teeth removal will become necessary.
-This is why it is important to have it treated at the first sign of a problem.
+This is why it is important to schedule gum treatments at the first sign of a problem.

-If you have signs of gum disease schedule your gum treatment today.
+If you have signs of gum disease, call you family dentist to schedule the necessary gum treatments today.